PLEASE NOTE:

 Adam Baddeley, editor of the Defence Digitisation Bulletin, said:

-"Missile defence is not irrelevant to British security, but there
+"Missile defence is not irrelevant to British security, but

 remain better choices in a limited budget."